 You should replace a salt or mineral block when they have been eaten down to less than half.

 If you are feeding loose salt, make sure it is animal grade salt purchased from a feed store.
 Avoid salts blended with minerals and don’t use iodized table salt.

 You can mix salt into grain on a daily basis or you could instead give free access to loose salt.

 A small feed tub kept under cover and securely attached to a post, fence or wall at waist height is the perfect location for keeping loose salt.
 It will likely need to be filled every two weeks with one horse.
 If you have more than one horse, keep an eye on how fast they go through it and refill as needed.

-Placing 50 pound salt blocks in a plastic tray or milk crate will make them last longer.
+Placing 50 pound salt blocks in a plastic tray or milk crate will make them last longer and be easier to move around.
 Less salt will melt into the ground, especially if kept under cover and out of the rain.
 They make holders for the smaller, 4 pound blocks that can be attached directly to a fence or stall wall.

 A clean salt block also encourages your horse to lick it more.
 Be sure to wipe or spray off the block often with a hose to remove any dirt and grime.

 If you want to guarantee that you horse is eating the right amount of salt everyday, you can mix the right proportion into his grain.
 About 4 teaspoons for sedentary horses and more for active horses.
 Just make sure to check if the feed contains any amounts of sodium chloride already so you don’t over do it.
 Most horses prefer grain without salt and yours might refuse to eat it mixed in.